trimstray/test-your-sysadmin-skills/README.md

 user2 can use only passwd to change their own password, because internally passwd checks the **RUID** and, if it is not root, its actions will be limited to real user's password.

-It's neccesary that the **EUID** becomes root in the case of passwd because the process needs to write to `/etc/passwd` and/or `/etc/shadow`.
+It's necessary that the **EUID** becomes root in the case of passwd because the process needs to write to `/etc/passwd` and/or `/etc/shadow`.

 Useful resources: